benwzj/benwzj.github.io/_drafts/2024-05-15-nextjs-ecommerce.md

 ## Setup Shopify

 Build online storefront in Shopify.
 Use Next.js Commerce as your headless Shopify theme.
-To use Next.js Commerce as your headless Shopify theme, you need to install the Shopify Headless theme.

-- you can add 'page' in Shopify.
-- you can add 'menu' in Shopify.
-- Shopify support fetch Collections API, fetch Menu API.

-### Setup Step:
+### Step:
 - Configure Shopify for use as a headless CMS.
-- Deploy your headless storefront on Vercel.
+  - install the Shopify Headless theme.
+  - install Headless App.
+    - retrieve 'public access token' for Store Front API.
+This Ecommerce App will use Store Front API to interact with Shopify CMS.
+- You can deploy this app on Vercel Cloud.
   - Configure environment variables in Vercel.
+- You can deploy on your own server.
+Remember to configure the `.env` file.

+Also, you need to add 'page', 'menu' and 'Collections' in Shopify headless store.
+- Collections: `hidden-homepage-carousel`, `hidden-homepage-featured-items`;
+- Page: You can create page like: `FAQ`, `Contact`, etc.
+- Menu: `next-js-frontend-header-menu`, `next-js-frontend-footer-menu`

 ## GraphQL APIs

+### Overview
-- Implemen GraphQL API using TypeScript.
+- Implement GraphQL API using TypeScript.
 - All Shopify API defined in `lib/shopify`.
 - `shopifyFetch()` is the function which fetch data from Shopify CMS throught GraphQL.
+  - It is the main entrance.
   - It is generic function.
 - For example: `getCart(cartId)` -> `shopifyFetch({query: getCartQuery, variables: { cartId }})`, then the Response is Items detail on Cart.

+### `shopifyFetch()`

+- `shopifyFetch()` is a generic function.
+The type `T` is used for different Variables structure which used for defferent GraghQL Request.
+- Use `fetch` function to connect shopify GraphQL endpoint.
+  - the header contain `X-Shopify-Storefront-Access-Token`.
+  - the body contain the `query` string.

 ## Implement Shopping Cart